Director

 Rachel Bloom, MS

-Rachel Bloom is a fourth-year doctoral student in the Applied Developmental Psychology program concentrating in Health, Illness, and Well-Being Across the Lifespan.
-Her Master’s thesis examined facilitators and barriers to advance care planning among children of people showing signs of early- to mid-stage dementia, focusing in particular on the role of parent-child relationship quality.
-Other major research interests include enhancing well-being for people with dementia and their families and advance care planning interventions.
-Rachel earned her MS in Bioethics from Columbia University in 2016 and her ScB from Brown University in 2013.
+Rachel F. Bloom is a sixth-year doctoral candidate in Fordham University's Applied Developmental Psychology program concentrating in Health, Illness, and Well-Being Across the Lifespan.
+Her Master’s thesis examined facilitators and barriers to advance care planning among children of people showing signs of early- to mid-stage dementia, focusing in particular on the role of parent-child relationship quality, and her dissertation centers on healthcare engagement attitudes among family caregivers and surrogate decision-makers using a lifespan developmental framework.
+Major research interests include enhancing well-being for people with dementia and their families, the development of effective care planning interventions, and the application of disability justice to care planning policy and practice.
+Rachel earned her MS in Bioethics from Columbia University in 2016 and her ScB from Brown University in 2013

 Jordan Sergio, MA

-Jordan graduated with his Master's in Clinical Research Methods in 2022 and is currently a Research Technician I in the Molecular Neurobiology lab at Massachusetts General Hospital and Harvard Medical Center.
+Jordan graduated with his Master's in Clinical Research Methods in 2022 and is currently a Ph.D.
+Student in the Interdisciplinary Neuroscience Program at the University of Rhode Island.

 Jillian Minahan Zucchetto, PhD